An introduction to 2d conformal field theory: Conformal invariance

-A global conformal transformation in two dimensions is defined to be invertible and well-defined on the Riemann sphere $S^2 \simeq \mathbb{C}\cup \{\infty\}$.
-Thus, it should be generated by the global-defined infinitesimal generators.
-At $z=0$, we find that $l_n=- z^{n+1}\partial_z$, is non-singular only for $n\geq-1$.
-At $z=\infty$, let us perform the change of variable $z=-\frac{1}{w}$, and study $w \rightarrow 0$.
-We then observe that $l_n=-(-\frac{1}{w})^{n-1}\partial_w$, is nonsingular at $w=0$ only for $n\leq 1$.
-Therefore, globally defined conformal transformations on the Riemann sphere $S^2=\mathbb{C}\cup\{\infty\}$ are generated by $\{l_{-1},l_0,l_{+1} \}$.
-Through the Wit algebra \eqref{Witt-algebra}, we immediately see that these three generators form a closed subalgebra of Wit algebra, which implies the corresponding conformal transformations form a globally defined group, called the conformal group in two dimensions.
-The discussion of the antiholomorphic part is similar.
+which is nonsingular at \( w = 0 \) only for \( n \leq 1 \).
+Thus, the globally defined conformal transformations on the Riemann sphere are generated by \( l_{-1} \), \( l_0 \), and \( l_1 \).
+These three generators form a closed subalgebra of the Witt algebra \eqref{Witt-algebra}, defined globally on the Riemann sphere.
+The discussion of the antiholomorphic part is analogous.

-Now, we will study the conformal group in two dimensions more in detail.
-From the Laurent expansion \eqref{2d-inf-Laurant}, the operator $l_{-1}= -\partial_z$, generates the infinitesimal transformation $z'=z-\e$.
-Thus, $l_{-1}$ is the generator of translations $z\mapsto z+b$ with $b$ an arbitrary complex constant.

-For $n=0$, the operator $l_0=-z\partial_z$, generates the linear term of \eqref{2d-inf-Laurant}.
-It is not difficult to verify that the corresponding finite transformation is $z'=a z$, with $a$ an arbitrary complex number.
-The modulus of $a$ leads to a dilatation while the phase of $a$ gives rise to a rotation.
-In order to get a geometric intuition of such transformations, we can perform the change of variables $z=r e^{i\phi}$ to find